freeCodeCamp/freeCodeCamp/guide/english/algorithms/algorithm-performance/index.md

 ---

 ## Algorithm Performance
-To understand the performance of algorithms, first we need to know the big-O notation.
+To understand the performance of algorithms, first, we need to know the big-O notation.

 ### The Big-O Notation
-In mathematics, big-O notation is a symbolism used to describe and compare the _limiting behavior_ of a function.
+In mathematics, the big-O notation is a symbolism used to describe and compare the _limiting behavior_ of a function.

-A function's limiting behavior is how the function acts as it approaches a specific value (usually trends towards infinity).
+A function's limiting behavior is how the function acts as it approaches a specific value (usual trends towards infinity).

-In short, big-O notation is used to describe the growth or decline of a function, usually with respect to another function.
+In short, the big-O notation is used to describe the growth or decline of a function, usually with respect to another function.

 In algorithm design, we usually use big-O notation because we can see how good or bad an algorithm's performance will be.
 From a denotative perspective, big-O denotes the runtime in the worst possible case scenario.
 However, in many instances, people use it as a synonym for average expected runtime.

 In mathematics, the big-O notation is a symbolism used to describe and compare the _limiting behavior_ of a function.

-In short, big-O notation is used to describe the growth or decline of a function, usually with respect to another function.
+In short, the big-O notation is used to describe the growth or decline of a function, usually with respect to another function.
 In programming, big-O notation compares the growth/decline of the runtime in respects to the size of the input.

 NOTE: x^2 is equivalent to x * x or 'x-squared'